sntnjerry/SanatanTime/README.md

     (60 Ghadi = 60 x 1 Ghadi = 60 x 24 Minutes = 1440 Minutes = 24 Hours)

+Now, using the above relations, I have derived the mathematical formulas and mathematical functions which can be used to convert the Current System Time to Sanatan System Time and are listed below with explanation.

+So, first of all, here is the list of information which we have with us:

+- sun_rise_hour = The hour in which the sun rises (Most likely 3 in majority of the world).
+- sun_rise_minutes = Number of minutes passed in sun_rise_hour after which the sun rises (Most likely 30 in majority of the world).
+- current_hour = The hour in which the time is being calculated.
+- current_minutes = Number of minutes passed in current_hour at the moment when time is being calculated.

 ## Installation

 Simply using Gradle or Maven: